Line stander

 A line stander, queue stander, line sitter or queue professional is a person who takes a position in a queue in place of another, often for payment.
-The stander may queue to buy a physical object, such as a games console, for their client, or may hold the space for that person, if queueing for a service.
+This informal occupation came to an existence out of the necessity to stand long times in queues.

 Practice

 Line sitting is often a paid endeavor, with companies recruiting people, sometimes homeless people, to sit in lines for a price.
 In some circumstances, people can make sufficient money to line sit professionally.

 In rare cases, people also choose to sit in line for non-monetary purposes, e.g. for media attention at major events, Greg Packer is an example of this.
-There are also social media personalities who would queue up for the latest consumer electronics and then destroy them in front of the queuing crowd for notoriety or content.
-"Smash Our Stuff" is the name a group of Canadians go by, who have in the past been paid to smash a brand new iPod Nano out of the box.

 The practice of line sitting has drawn academic research.
 A study conducted by Georgetown University and Johns Hopkins University employs queueing theory and game theory to study the economic and operational dynamics of line sitting.
 The researchers contrast line sitting with the commonly used pay-for-priority scheme and show why line sitting can be a win-win for the service provider and customers alike.